MykhayloHnatyuk/sdk-plugins/sdk-marmalade/README.md

 By tracking in-app purchases for a user, the data can be correlated back to the install and analyzed on a cohort basis to determine revenue per install and lifetime value.

-	MATTrackAction("purchase", false, 0.99, "USD");
+	MATTrackAction("purchase", false, "0.99", "USD");

 __Track In-App Purchases__
 The basic way to track purchases is to track an event with a name of purchase and then define the revenue (sale amount) and currency code.

-Note: Pass the revenue in as a Double and the currency of the amount if necessary.
+Note: Pass the revenue in as a string and the currency of the amount if necessary.
 Currency is set to "USD" by default.
 See [Setting Currency Code](http://support.mobileapptracking.com/entries/23697946-Customize-SDK-Settings) for currencies we support.

 You can find these events in platform by viewing Reports > Logs > Events.
 Then filter the report by the “purchase” event.